 Identification Requirements for Like-Kind Replacement Properties

-There are very specific requirements for identifying and acquiring potential like-kind replacement properties in your 1031 Exchange transaction.
-The prospective like-kind replacement properties that you identify as part of your 1031 Exchange do not need to be under contract or in escrow when you identify them.
+There are very specific requirements for identifying and acquiring potential replacement properties through your 1031 Exchange transaction.
+The prospective replacement properties identified as part of your 1031 Exchange do not need to be under contract or in escrow when you identify them.

-Like-kind replacement properties that you are considering for acquisition in your 1031 Exchange should be identified to your Qualified Intermediary (Accommodator) and must be identified no later than midnight of the 45th calendar day following the close of your relinquished property sale transaction.
+The replacement properties that you are considering for acquisition as part of your 1031 Exchange should be identified to your Qualified Intermediary (Accommodator) and must be identified no later than midnight of the 45th calendar day following the close of your relinquished property sale transaction.
 For example, if the sale of your relinquished property closed on October 31, your first day of your 45 calendar day identification period would be November 1 and the 45th calendar day deadline would be December 15th.
 You might want to read our article entitled 1031 Exchange Deadlines and Due Dates.

 Identify to Your Qualified Intermediary (Accommodator)

-Identifications made to any other party raises the question as to whether your identification will qualify as a valid ID of like-kind replacement property, and will depend on how the Internal Revenue Service, state taxing authorities, and/or court decisons ultimately define a party involved in the 1031 Exchange transaction.
+Identifications made to any other party raises the question as to whether your identification will qualify as a valid ID of replacement property and will depend on how the Internal Revenue Service, state taxing authorities, and/or court decisons ultimately define a party involved in the 1031 Exchange transaction.

 In fact, the Internal Revenue Service issued a Fact Sheet (FS-2008-18) on March, 5, 2008 that helps clarify who you can and can not ID your like-kind replacement properties to.
 Here is a quote directly from the Fact Sheet: